-When using email, we would suggest that you not open any email where you do not recognize the sender.
-If the email appears to be in a strange language or jumbled characters, extra letters thrown into words, or has an unknown and or an unsolicited attachment or extension, especially with a .VBS, .EXE, .SIS or .PIF extension - do not open it and delete it immediately.
+When using email, be wary of the contents, even when you recognize the sender, as many spammers today are spoofing email addresses; pretending to send email from valid email addresses.
+We also strongly suggest that that you not open any email where you do not recognize the sender, if the email appears to be in a strange language or has jumbled characters, or if extra letters have been added into words, or there is an attachment with a .VBS,

-Please be aware that other file extensions or a variety of attached files may also carry viruses.
-Additionally, you should never accept unsolicited downloads through online chat systems like ICQ, IRC, AOL, MSN Instant Messenger, or Peer to Peer applications such as Bit Torrent.
-Be aware that if you participate in file-sharing, many of these files could be delivering a virus to your computer or even your mobile phone.
+.EXE, or .PIF, extension, or even an unsolicited attachment with a .DOC, .DOCX, or .PDF extension - do not open the attached file and delete the email immediately.
+Please be aware that files of virtually any extension may carry malware.
+Do not accept unsolicited downloads through instant messaging systems like, Yahoo Messenger, AOL Messenger, MSN Live, or Peer to Peer applications such as eDonkey, BearShare, Limewire, or BitTorrent.
+Be aware that if you participate in file-sharing, many of these files could be delivering malware to your computer or even to your mobile phone.

-SaskTel highly recommends that users regularly update anti-virus and anti-spyware programs.
-Windows users need to ensure that updates and critical security patches are applied, especially if you are using Outlook Express or Microsoft Outlook as your email program.
+SaskTel highly recommends that users install and maintain up to date anti-virus and anti-spyware programs and that operating system updates and critical security patches are applied as soon as they are available.
 Security is a priority at SaskTel.
 The "Support" section of our website, at www.sasktel.com, provides information about new email threats and other security issues as they may arise.